Traffickers jailed for Chinese deaths

 A further two people -- lorry driver Perry Wacker and Chinese interpreter Ying Guo -- have already been jailed by an English court for their part in the smuggling operation.

+They have 14 days to appeal.
 The lawyer for Demir -- who was one of only two defendants in court for the judgment -- said his client would appeal.

 Sixty Chinese people tried to illegally enter Britain hidden in the back of the sealed lorry container laden with tomatoes that arrived in a ferry at Dover on June 18 -- one of the hottest days of the year.

 Port officials at the port of in Dover, England, found the bodies of 54 men and four women when they inspected a lorry that had travelled to Dover's eastern docks from The Netherlands.
 Only two had survived.

 Judge Silvis said the men loaded the Chinese onto the truck knowing they would have to wait for hours in the heat without proper ventilation.

 "They didn't plan their deaths, but could have avoided them," Silvis said.

 Those who died suffocated after the only air vent on the side of the lorry was closed during the five-hour ferry crossing from the Belgian port of Zeebrugge.